-Jorge Llibre-Guerra, MD, is leading the effort to add Latin American sites to DIAN.
+Jorge Llibre-Guerra, MD, is leading the effort to add Latin America sites to DIAN.

 Studying people who carry gene mutations that cause Alzheimer's disease has transformed dementia science.
 Dominantly inherited Alzheimer's disease (DIAD) is a rare form of Alzheimer's that destines carriers of certain gene mutations to develop dementia by middle age.
 Performing brain scans and cognitive assessments on individuals in families where these mutations are present has contributed to the pivotal discovery that internal biological signs of Alzheimer's are detectable up to 20 years before the appearance of outward symptoms.
 This understanding has opened the field to groundbreaking clinical trials of experimental drugs that may prevent the progression of the disease before it causes changes in memory, reasoning and behavior.
 Observational studies also have uncovered potential protective factors that could lead to development of new Alzheimer's treatments.